ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 achieved by issuing `kdb mount-rest-frontend-config`.
 The configuration should then be available at `system/sw/elektra/restfrontend/#0/current`.
 To get a list of possible configuration parameters, use `kdb ls system/sw/elektra/restfrontend/#0/current`.

+Note that the frontend is not elektrified, only changes within `system/sw/elektra/restfrontend/#0/current` will work.

 The parameters that need to be changed in order for the frontend to work correctly, are: